 Autumn is here, and soon those beautiful leaves will fall off the trees and start covering your lawn.
-Many people dread the inevitable cleaning of the lawn, but you don't have to if you look at your leaves as a free gift from nature.
+Many people dread the inevitable raking of the lawn, but you don't have to if you look at your leaves as a free gift from nature.
 Leaves don't have to end up in trash bags or burn piles.
 Instead, you can use them to help your garden grow or to beautify your home in an environmentally friendly way.
 So, if you're ready to change the way you think about autumn leaves, read on!

 Composting autumn leaves

 Composting is a great and easy way to use fallen leaves as organic fertilizer.
 Composting helps you create soil rich with minerals so that you can look forward to a healthy spring landscape.
 So, where to start?
 You need to have nitrogen-containing ingredients like grass clippings as well as materials high in carbon, like your dry leaves.